QP manages a fully integrated microvascular pipeline that spans discovery research, drug development, and clinical trials

 2019

-Dr. Lidington and CMM collaborators publish pre-clinical findings in JACC: Basic to Translational Science demonstrating the key role of CFTR in regulating cerebral artery tone, with research showing beneficial effects on cerebral blood flow in mouse models of heart failure and subarachnoid hemorrhage treated with commercially available CFTR-correctors.
+Dr. Lidington and CMM collaborators publish pre-clinical findings in JACC: Basic to Translational Science demonstrating the key role of CFTR in regulating cerebral artery tone, with research showing beneficial effects in experimental disease models with commercially available CFTR-correctors.

 2020